sumukh03/matcch/README.md

 docker compose up --build
 ```

-After the server starts
+After the server starts,
-On the browser , Open
+go to

 ```bash
 http://localhost:3000/
 ```
+on your browser

 ## Technical Details